About

 Exist Plan started with a simple observation: most people have no idea where their time actually goes.
 They know they're busy.
 They know they're tired.
 But ask them where Wednesday went and they can't tell you.

 We built DayLens so you can track your day with one tap — not a complex spreadsheet, just a quiet log of what happened.
 We built Since because life is full of things that repeat — laundry, oil changes, calling your parents — and nobody remembers when they last did any of it.
-And we built Intentions because choosing 2–4 things that matter each morning is more powerful than a 50-item to-do list.
+We built Intent because choosing 2–4 things that matter each morning is more powerful than a 50-item to-do list.

 We also write honest articles on time, habits, money, and focus — not motivational fluff, just practical ideas you can use this week.